drawpile/drawpile.github.io/help/draw/stabilization.markdown

 Different tablet devices have very different levels of precision.
 For example, Wacom devices report every tiny movement to Drawpile all the time, whereas Android devices are much coarser.

-In the Preferences under the Input tab, you can adjust the following settings until they feel right for you:
+Under Edit → Preferences under the Tablet tab, you can adjust the following settings until they feel right for you:

 **Compensate jagged curves** helps against fast brush strokes becoming jaggy.
 This is especially important for tablets with coarse input.
 On more precise tablets, this shouldn't make a difference either way.